SERVIR-Amazonia/caribbean-trainings/intro-to-gis/making-a-map-raster.md

 ---
 layout: page
-title: Making a Map: Raster Data
+title: Making a Map with Raster Data
 parent: Introduction to GIS with QGIS
 nav_order: 3
 ---

+# Making a Map with Raster Data
-# Concepts
+## Concepts
 Add content

-# Exercise
+## Exercise
 Add content